 Chinese have an undoubtedly large population.
 Because of this, their influences in the world especially their culture are widely spread.
 One of the examples is their language.
 There are different ways to say hello in Chinese but the most famous one is “Nǐ hǎo” (你好) that came from Mandarin dialect.
 But did you know that there are other ways to say hello in Chinese?

 Like other languages, Chinese use different dialects.
 These different dialects cause the diverse way of saying hello in Chinese.
-The two major dialects spoken among Chinese countries are Mandarin and Cantonese.
+The two major dialects spoken in Chinese countries are Mandarin and Cantonese.

 Let’s learn to have a little bit of knowledge about both dialects.